BergEngineer/openMV_project/README.md

 - in the same folder check for the "robot_components_list" file, and buy the electrical components (wires, screws and other minor components not included in the list!).

-- in the same folder open the "instructions" file and follow the steps to build your CamBot.
+- in the same folder open the "instructions" file and follow the step by step guide to build your CamBot.

 - Download OpenMV IDE.